 Watch the following video for an overview of the translation process with the Visual Composer example.

 First, you need to configure WPML to use the Translation Editor (which offers support for page builders).
-After you have installed the required plugin (WPML, Translation Management, String Translation) and fully configured WPML, go to WPML -> Translation Management -> Multilingual Content Setup.
-There, select the option “Use the translation editor” under the How to translate posts and pages section and Save.
+After you have installed the required plugin (WPML, Translation Management, String Translation) and fully configured WPML you are ready to translate.

 - Create a WordPress page and design it with your builder.
 Save the page.

 - When editing the page, click on the + icon under the language box (this creates a new translation).